-The ability of the Company to pay dividends in the future cannot be guaranteed and will be subject to performance and available cash and reserves.
-While the Board still believes in the attainment of the dividend target, the gradual move of the portfolio to growth capital investments is likely to result in annual dividend payments being less than in recent years.
+The Company has an annual target dividend of paying not less than 4.00 pence per share in respect of each financial year.
+It has met or exceeded this target in respect of its last eight financial years.
+However, the Board continues to review the sustainability of this target following the changes to the VCT Rules and the ability of the Company to pay ordinary dividends in the future cannot be guaranteed and will be subject to performance and available cash and reserves.
+While the Board still believes in the attainment of the dividend target, the gradual move of the portfolio to growth capital investments is likely to result in annual ordinary dividend payments being more volatile and, at least over the medium-term, may be lower than have been paid in the recent past.

-The Board paid a first interim dividend of 18.00 pence per share on 11 September 2017 and a second interim dividend of 3.00 pence per share, on 21 December 2017.
-This increased cumulative dividends paid to 101.20 pence per share.
+During the year the Company paid an interim dividend of 4.00 pence per share, comprising 4.00 pence per share from capital.
+Following the payment of this interim dividend, cumulative dividends paid to shareholders since launch now total 105.20 pence per share.